OpenCyphal/CETL/README.md

 > Staying with the theme, you can call this "settle-vast"

-We recommend you build the CETL Verification Suite using your target toolchain and run the suite on your target hardware to ensure it is fully compatible.
+We recommend you build the CETL VerificAtion SuiTe using your target toolchain and run the suite on your target hardware to ensure it is fully compatible.
 The suite is designed to work with minimal platform I/O and does not require a filesystem.
 On thicker platforms, like linux, CETLVaSt can be used to generate more robust output and even coverage reports to verify that the test suite is